JohnMF1/koala/README.md

 # koala
-DH Infrastructure Symposium Git Workshop
+This is a test repor for the DH Infrastructure Symposium Git Workshop